DisabledAbel/Googledrive-mp4-extractor/README.md

 ## Usage

-1. Visit the live site on Vercel
+1. Deploy the service on Vercel
 2. Paste your Google Drive share URL
 3. Copy the generated direct link
 4. Open it in your media player of choice

-No setup needed — it's already deployed and ready to use.

 ---